GaloisInc/planning-synthesis/README.md

 `sitl_client.py`.
 When run this module will execute a simple test program that will connect to the server, move the quad-copter, then report its position for 60 seconds.

+### Support

+This research was supported by AFRL under contract No. FA9550-15-C-0023